Beyond Paradise on BBC One: The first look at Death in Paradise's exciting new spin-off is here!

-The BBC has confirmed the start date for the Death in Paradise spin-off Beyond Paradise – and there’s not long to wait!
+BBC One has released the very first trailer for brand new Death in Paradise spin-off series Beyond Paradise.

-Fan favourites DI Humphrey Goodman and Martha Lloyd will be back, but this time there’ll be sinking their toes into different sand.
+Fan favourites DI Humphrey Goodman and Martha Lloyd are coming back to our screens but, this time, there’ll be sinking their toes into different sand.

 Kris Marshall and Sally Bretton are reprising their roles as the characters who left Saint Marie in 2017.